John Connally: Military service and legal career

-Connally served in the United States Navy during World War II, first as an aide to James V. Forrestal.
-Subsequently he was on General Dwight D. Eisenhower's staff for planning the North African campaign.
+Connally served in the United States Navy, starting on June 11, 1941, as an ensign during World War II, first as an aide to James V. Forrestal.
+Subsequently, he was on General Dwight D. Eisenhower's staff for planning the North African campaign.
 After transferring to the South Pacific Theater, he served as fighter-plane director aboard the aircraft carrier USS Essex and was awarded the Bronze Star for bravery.
 After being transferred to the USS Bennington, he was awarded the Legion of Merit.
-He was discharged in 1946 at the rank of lieutenant commander.
+He was discharged in January 1946 at the rank of lieutenant commander.

 Connally practiced law in the Alvin Wirtz law firm, until Lyndon Baines Johnson, then a newly elected senator, persuaded him to return to Washington, to serve as a key aide.
 He had close ties with Johnson before his navy days and maintained them until the former president's death in 1973.

 Two of Connally's principal legal clients were the Texas oil tycoon Sid W. Richardson and Perry Bass, Richardson's nephew and partner, both of Fort Worth.
 Richardson's empire in the 1950s was estimated at $200 million to $1 billion.
 Under Richardson's tutelage, Connally gained experience in a variety of enterprises and received tips on real estate purchases.
 The work required the Connallys to relocate to Fort Worth.
 When Richardson died in 1959, Connally was named to the lucrative position of co-executor of the estate.

 Connally was also involved in a reported clandestine deal to place the Texas Democrat Robert Anderson on the 1956 Republican ticket as vice president.
 Although the idea fell through when Dwight Eisenhower retained Richard Nixon in the second slot, Anderson received a million dollars for his efforts and a subsequent appointment as U.S. Treasury Secretary.

 From Navy secretary to Texas politics

+Following the end of World War II, Connally worked in Johnson's radio station KTBC in Austin, Texas, before borrowing $25,000 in 1946 to found a new radio station KVET.
+He was the president of the radio station between 1946 and 1949.
+Connally became a chief strategist for Lyndon Johnson's 1948 Senate race, and is reported to have said: "I really ran the campaign that year."
+Connally almost ended up running for office instead of Johnson because of the latter's reluctance, but Johnson eventually did settle on partaking in the election.

 At the 1960 Democratic convention in Los Angeles, Connally led supporters of Senator Lyndon Johnson.
 His argument that John F. Kennedy would be an unsuitable president due to having Addison's disease and a dependence on cortisone was fruitless, as Kennedy had already secured the needed delegates for nomination before the convention even opened.
 Kennedy made Johnson his running mate in order to secure the support of Southern Democrats, and went on to win the 1960 presidential election.